Deciding Between Unlimited vs. Flexible PTO: Which May Be Best for Your Business?

 Although a flexible PTO policy can vary from company to company, employers should consider the following when creating flexible paid time off programs:

-• A procedure for requesting time off, such as completing a request form
+- A clear procedure for requesting time off, like a request form

-• How FTO days are treated when an employee separates from employment
+- How FTO days are handled when an employee leaves the company

 Why Do Employers Offer Flexible Time Off?